 A track map of Humberto can be found here (courtesy of the University of Wisconsin-Madison).

-More detailed information on Humberto is available in our Humberto page, in the Lake Charles National Weather Service office's Humberto page, and in the National Hurricane Center's Tropical Cyclone Report.
+More detailed information on Humberto is available in our Humberto page, in the Lake Charles National Weather Service office's Humberto page, an in depth and very detailed study on Humberto's rapid intensification and in the National Hurricane Center's Tropical Cyclone Report.